Logo

 What Are the Types of Acne?

-• Comedonal Acne: whiteheads and blackheads
+• Comedonal acne: whiteheads and blackheads caused by clogged pores

-• Inflammatory Acne: red bumps and pimples
+• Inflammatory acne: red bumps and pimples that may be tender or swollen

 What Causes Acne?